lizhihao1990/sampling_shinyapp/README.md

 This shiny application is intended as a didactic tool to help visualize some sampling strategies.
 A dataset is provided and a responsive interface presented to explore some variables and visualize which elements get selected.

+You can find a presentation in [this repo's github pages](https://odeleongt.github.io/sampling_shinyapp).
+A demo of the app is available in [shinyapps.io](http://odeleon.shinyapps.io/sampling).

 ### Constraints on the application